josh-works/intermediaterubycom/_posts/2021-04-12-a-guide-to-your-first-10-sponsors/2021-04-12-a-guide-to-your-first-10-sponsors.md

 Lets unpack number 2.
 Here's what we're going to talk about:

-1. How to set up your Github sponsors account
+1. How to set up your GitHub sponsors account
 1. Talk about how to write your product tiers
 1. How to get your first sponsor
 1. How to get sponsors 2-5
 1. How to get sponsors 6-10

-## How to set up Github sponsors
+## How to set up GitHub sponsors

 1. Head to [https://github.com/sponsors](https://github.com/sponsors) and click `Get Sponsored`